theADAMJR/sixpg/README.md

 ## Hosting
-1) `npm start` to start the bot
+1) `npm start` to start the bot, and Lavalink

 ### Database
 - Remember to have a local MongoDB database running `mongod`

 ### Music
-- Have Lavalink.jar running - `java -jar Lavalink.jar`
+- Have Lavalink.jar running - `java -jar Lavalink.jar` (done with npm start)

 [Lavalink Setup](https://github.com/Frederikam/Lavalink#server-configuration)